ciisiq/tips-interview-junior-developer/README.md

 - How do you give and receive feedback?
 - How do you keep learning new things?
 - Would you be willing to learn new things?
 - Do you like to work in a team?
-What would be a perfect team for you?<br><br>
+What would be a perfect team for you?
+- Have you worked in a team before?
+If yes, tell us about your experience
+- What do you hope to achieve during the first year at @companyname?
+- What is your motivation for joining the Empatica?
+- Introduce yourself to us.
+What are your hobbies and interests?
+What are your professional goals?
+What makes you... you?<br><br>

 ## <span style="background-color: #9DCBC1; color: black"> Skill and experience questions: